Ar-jun-fs9/ai-llm-resume-screener/README.md

 - **☁️ Cloud Integration**: Optional cloud model support

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues.

----

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

----

 ## 🙏 Acknowledgments

 - **TinyLlama Team**: For the lightweight chat model